Code-iX/Gibbon-Git-Server/README.md

 ## Contributing

 We welcome contributions!
 If you plan to make significant changes, please open an issue first to discuss your ideas.
 Pull requests are always appreciated.
+For more details, check out our [Contributing Guidelines](./CONTRIBUTING.md).

 ## License